IRacing: License classes

 After the "Rookie" license, which all players start at, iRacing uses a letter-grade licensing system, with grades of D, C, B, and A, from lowest to highest.
 There is also a Pro license, which is reserved for drivers who qualify for the premier eSports series hosted by iRacing.com, such as the eNASCAR iRacing Series and the Porsche eSports Supercup.
 Licenses are specific to each of five iRacing disciplines.
 Advancement of a license class is determined by a player's participation in sessions that have a minimum required license that isn't lower than the player's current license (called a Minimum Participation Requirement), and advancement of safety rating.
 Official series require a minimum license level to participate, e.g. to participate in a race in a C-level series, the player must possess a C, B or A license, while players with Rookie or D licenses generally are not allowed to join such race.

 Safety rating system

 The safety rating system in iRacing is a no-blame system for determining how "safe" a player is on the track by assigning "incident points" for events such as going off the track, losing control of the car, and contact with an object (usually a barrier or wall) or another car.
 At the end of an official race session, the ratio of corners driven to incident points incurred ("corners per incident", CPI) is calculated over a large number of most recent corners, usually covering more than the most recent race.
 The exact number of corners depends on the player's current license level.
 The resulting CPI figure determines the player's Safety Rating, calculated separately for each iRacing discipline.
 Players can be penalized in-race or disqualified from a session for incurring too many incident points.
 In case of contact between cars, the system does not assign fault, and all players involved in the incident incur the same number of incident points.

 Driver rating system

-iRacing also includes an ELO-type driver skill rating system called iRating, used to split drivers into different race sessions and championship divisions for better competition.
-Like Safety Rating/license class, iRating is tracked separately for each of iRacing's five disciplines.

-iRating and Safety Rating are only impacted in iRacing.com-sanctioned official ranked races.
+iRacing includes an Elo-type driver skill rating system called iRating, used to split drivers into different race sessions and championship divisions for better competition.
+Like Safety Rating/license class, iRating is tracked separately for each of iRacing's five disciplines. iRating and Safety Rating are only impacted in iRacing.com-sanctioned official ranked races.
 Additionally, a minimum number of players (usually 6) must participate in the race for iRating to be affected.